nansencenter/NERSC-HYCOM-CICE/docs/forcing.md

     -c "/nird/datapeak/NS9481K/MERCATOR_DATA/REGULAR_GRID_COORD/GLO-MFC_001_030_coordinates.nc"
 ```

-Processing a single day takes approximately 20 minutes on the login node (compared to ~3 minutes on a compute node).
+Processing a single day takes approximately 20 minutes on the login node, which is pretty slow.
 For multi-day, multi-month or multi-year runs, use a compute node:

 ::::{dropdown} Interactive session on a compute node (multi-day runs)

-Compute nodes on Betzy cannot access NIRD, so copy the source files to `$WORK`
+Compute nodes on Betzy cannot access NIRD, so source files must be copied to `$WORK`
 from the login node first.
+The processing itself is fast — all days run in parallel and
+a full month takes ~3–4 minutes — but copying can take significant time for longer
+periods.
+This approach is therefore best suited for up to a month or two.
+For longer
+runs, use the submission script in the next dropdown, which reads directly from NIRD via
+the `preproc` queue and requires no copying.

 The following example processes January 2018.
 Adjust the rsync patterns and date
 range for your period.